elin35/elin35.github.io/_posts/2021-06-16-Resources_and_Advice.md

 2. [Some random person's list from /r/scholarships](https://www.reddit.com/r/scholarships/comments/nsmvv8/my_scholarship_journey_won_around_30k/)
 3. [Campusreel (it seems legit enough)](https://www.campusreel.org/scholarships)

 This list will be continuously updated as I stumble upon more things.
-Feel free to contact me if any links no longer function.
+Feel free to contact me if any links are no longer function.